mkudija/mkudija.github.io/reading-notes/_md/2018-07-11-Last Lion—Visions of Glory.md

 > —John F. Kennedy *on Theodore Roosevelt, New York City, December 5, 1961*

 The Preamble (which ends on page 39) is marvelous.
 It is worth reading this if nothing else.
 It gives you a sense of Churchill's life, his importance, and the beauty of his language.
-Manchester begins by outlining the dire straights England was in at the beginning of the Second World War and who would be needed to help, only to allude to Churchill in a magnificient way: "In London there was such a man."
+Manchester begins by outlining the dire straights England was in at the beginning of the Second World War and who would be needed to help, only to allude to Churchill in a magnificent way: "In London there was such a man."
 (4)

 ## Quotes